-Projects in the Gale Research Showcase are write-ups of individual or group research conducted in Gale Digital Scholar Lab.
-The Lab enables the application of natural language-processing tools to Gale's wide range of primary source archives or their own uploaded data.
+Projects in the Gale Research Showcase are write ups of individual or group research conducted in Gale Digital Scholar Lab.
+The Lab enables the application of natural language processing tools to Gale's wide range of primary source archives or their own uploaded data.

-In the "My Research" tab in Gale Digital Scholar Lab, users collect all aspects of their research project into a Project.
-This might include (but isn't limited to) information about how they build their content sets within the Content Sets area, cleaning configurations, analytical and visualization outputs from the Lab tools, and associated notes from the Notebook.
+In the 'My Research' tab in Gale Digital Scholar Lab, users collect all aspects of their research project into a Project.
+This might include (but isn't limited to) information about how they build their Content Sets, cleaning configurations, analytical and visualization outputs from the Lab tools, and associated notes from the Notebook.